malmostad/intranet-assets/README.md

 ## Build and Deployment
 Capistrano is used for build and deployment to the server.
 Sass and Javascript files are concatenated and minified.
 Run the deployment script by including the environment name in the command:

+To change the Capistrano deployment configuration:

+1. Copy `config/deploy.yml.example` to `config/deploy.yml` and change the settings.
+2. Edit `config/deploy.rb` and the environment files in the `config/deploy/` directory if necessary.

 ```
 $ cap staging deploy
 $ cap production deploy